 4. Hospice care is for people of any age or illness.

 Hospice care is not just for older patients discontinuing treatment for cancer.
-Patients of all ages with terminal illnesses including, HIV, Dementia, Alzheimers, ALS, kidney failure, heart, lung, liver and neurological diseases can all benefit from hospice care at the end-of-life.
-Treatment can specialized and tailored to each patient’s needs.
+Patients of all ages with terminal illnesses including, HIV, Dementia, Alzheimer’s, ALS, kidney failure, heart, lung, liver and neurological diseases can all benefit from hospice care at the end of life.
+Treatment can be specialized and tailored to each patient’s needs.